hackintoshrao/dgraph-tutorials/getting-started/2/README.md

 }
 ```

 ![get_node_from_uid](./images/query-uid.png)

-You can see that, the `uid()` function returns the node matching the uid `0x13881`.
+You can see that the `uid()` function returns the node matching the uid `0x13881`.

+Refer to the last episode if you have questions related to the structure of the query in general.

 ## Updating predicates
-You can also update one or more predicates of a node using its `uid`.
+You can also update one or more predicates of a node using its `uid.`

-Michael recently celebrated his birthday.
-Let's update Michael's age to 41.
+Michael recently celebrated his 41st birthday.
+Let's update his age to 41.

-Here's the mutation to update the `age` predicate of node for `Michael`.
-Let's go to the mutate tab and execute.
+Let's go to the mutate tab and execute the mutation.
-Don't forget to replace the `uid` with the one you copied.
+Again, don't forget to replace the `uid` with the one you just copied.

 ```json
 {